 Analyzing MGM Resorts Intl's Unusual Options Activity

-On Wednesday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
-After the option alert, the stock price moved down to $40.3.
+On Tuesday, shares of MGM Resorts Intl (NYSE:MGM) saw unusual options activity.
+After the option alert, the stock price moved up to $38.19.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.